AdobeDocs/marketo-measure.en/help/marketo-measure-and-dynamics/getting-started-with-marketo-measure-and-dynamics/microsoft-dynamics-crm-installation-guide.md

 For [!DNL Marketo Measure] custom entities, we need full permissions across all of our entities.

+Campaign "Create" permissions are also required, in addition to the read/write permissions for standard entities.

 >[!NOTE]
 >
 >Users who close opportunities also need the full permission.